ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 Remember how we had to change a matrix to a dataframe in the example in part 1 above?
 That fall in this category.
 When running a statistical test, it is usually in the information about the package how the data need to be formatted.

+*Note, we are not discussing the adonis function here, just exploring the help CRAN offers for each function that is a packages on CRAN.*

 Let's look at a [function](https://rdrr.io/rforge/vegan/man/adonis.html) in the package vegan.
 This is for multivariate analysis of microbiome data.

 ![](images/run_adonis.png)

 This information is important to look over when using a new function.
 Most packages also have examples and example data that you can use to test the function on your computer before using your own data.

-This is part of the *adonis* example on.
+This is a screenshot of part of the *adonis* example on [CRAN](https://rdrr.io/rforge/vegan/man/adonis.html).

+Note, if you want to run this, you need to run `install.packages("vegan")` followed by `library(vegan)` .

 ![](images/cran-example.png)